21centuryweather/21st-Century-Weather-Software-Wiki/rose-cylc/rose-cylc-intro.md

 You can skip the section about **Rose Bush** as this software is no longer available on `gadi`.

-In the practical section complete section 1) but do note attempt section 2) as it the suite is missing a list of UK Met Office station data and will fail.
+In the practical section complete section 1 but **DO NOT** attempt section 2 as the suite is missing a list of UK Met Office station data and will fail.

 ## Rosie ##